joolstorrentecalo/gitlab-foss/doc/user/profile/comment_templates.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Build templates for text frequently used in comments, and share those templates with your project or group."
 ---

 # Comment templates